 Collaboration between different teams is encouraged.
 Specific requests for collaboration may be conveyed in the Application Form (see below).
 The organizers will then liaise teams as appropriate.
 Similarly, competitors looking for ship time support through organizations who have offered such opportunity to the Organizers may express such need in the same section of the Application Form.

-The number of individuals contributing to team efforts toward challenge completion need not be limited to the list of Team Members given in this Application Form.
-All team members that represent an organization with which further team supporters, i.e. beyond those listed in the application form, are associated will be jointly and severally responsible for any and every individual’s actions within the scope of the competition.
+The number of individuals contributing to team efforts toward Challenge completion need not be limited to the list of Team Members given in this Application Form.
+All Team Members that represent an organization with which further team supporters, i.e. beyond those listed in the application form, are associated will be jointly and severally responsible for any and every such individual’s actions within the scope of the Competition.

 ELIGIBILITY